Statistics, Bachelor of Science College of Letters & Science

 Special Study for Advanced Undergraduates

-One upper division course outside of Statistics approved by major advisor.
-A list of pre-approved electives can be found on the Statistics Department website.
-The Related Elective should be in mathematics, computer science or cover quantitative aspects of a substantive discipline.
-3-4
+One upper division course approved by faculty advisor.
+A list of pre-approved electives can be found at:

 Depth Subject Matter Subtotal55-56